jackmorrison12/personal-site/content/notes/dynamo.md

 Dynamo is a <mark>key-value store</mark>, whereas Bigtable is a column store

-Bigtable is a d<mark>istributed database</mark> built of GFS, whereas Dynamo is a <mark>distributed hash table</mark>, where each node is responsible for storage
+Bigtable is a <mark>distributed database</mark> built of GFS, whereas Dynamo is a <mark>distributed hash table</mark>, where each node is responsible for storage

 In Dynamo, <mark>updates are not rejected</mark> even during network partitions or server failures